Dwijad/Dockerize-Kafka-Connect/README.md

 # Dockerize Confluent Kafka Connect Worker

 Build docker image for secured confluent kafka Connect worker in your local docker environment with Debzeium MySQL connector and JDBC source/sink connector.
-Subsequently deploy the kafka connect worker in kubernetes cluster in a distributed way.
+Use the docker image from connect worker in kubernetes cluster in a distributed way.

-The image is available in the [Docker Hub](https://hub.docker.com/r/wurstmeister/kafka/)
+The image is available in the [Docker Hub](https://hub.docker.com/r/dwijad/kafka-connect)

 ### Prerequisite
  - You have a local kafka cluster running in any of the PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL mode.
  -  You have a schema registry server running with/without SSL mode.